floxyz/veins-lte/README.md

-_Please note that Veins LTE is not actively developed right now - for up-to-date versions of the uses software, please refer to [SimuLTE](https://simulte.com/) and [Veins](http://veins.car2x.org/)_.
+_Please note that Veins LTE is not actively developed right now - for up-to-date versions of the used software, please refer to [SimuLTE](https://simulte.com/) and [Veins](http://veins.car2x.org/)_.

 ## Veins LTE